 Think Big

 As you start traversing continents, the price of your flight generally increases.
-The money you’re squeezing out of your miles rises when this happens as well.
+And that almost always means that the money you’re squeezing out of your miles increases as well.

-After racking up Chase Ultimate Rewards and American Express Membership Rewards points I earned from cards like the Chase Sapphire Preferred® Card and The Platinum Card® from American Express a few years back, I booked a bucket-list flight in Emirates first-class from Los Angeles (LAX) to Dubai (DXB) for around 136,000 miles and a few hundred dollars of taxes and fees.
+After racking up Chase Ultimate Rewards and American Express Membership Rewards points I earned from cards like the *chase sapphire preferred* and *amex platinum* a few years back, I booked a bucket-list flight in Emirates first class from Milan (MXP) to New York City (JFK) for 102,000 miles and about $150 in taxes and fees.

-Paying cash, this flight would have been more than $15,000!
-I could never afford that, but luckily, Emirates is a transfer partner from most credit card points programs.
-At the time, I could transfer 136,500 Ultimate Rewards points to Emirates for my ticket, making it attainable.
-That also works out to nearly 11 cents per mile!
+Paying cash, this flight would have been more than $10,000!
+I could never afford that … but luckily, Emirates is a transfer partner from most credit card points programs.
+That means I could transfer 102,000 and take one of the best flights of my life – complete with a shower at 38,000 feet!

 This is what it all boils down to.